wandb/weave/docs/docs/reference/gen_notebooks/online_monitoring.md

 ## 2.1 Initializing Weave Client and Defining Costs
 First, we'll set up a function to initialize the Weave client and add costs for each model.

 * We have included the standard costs for many standard models but we also make it easy to add your own custom costs and custom models.
-In the following we'll show how to add custom costs for a couple of models and use the standard costs for the rest.
+In the following we'll show how to add custom costs for a few models and use the standard costs for the rest.
-* The costs are calculate based on the tracked tockens for each call in Weave.
-For our standard integrations we will automatically track the token usage, but it is also possible to return custom token counts for any call.
+* The costs are calculate based on the tracked tokens for each call in Weave.
+For many LLM vendor libraries, we will automatically track the token usage, but it is also possible to return custom token counts for any call.
 See this cookbook on how to define the token count and cost calculation for a custom model - [custom cost cookbook](https://weave-docs.wandb.ai/reference/gen_notebooks/custom_model_cost#setting-up-a-model-with-weave).
-* We can also add an `effective_date` parameter to the function to set the date when the costs should be effective - more information about the `add_cost` function [here](https://weave-docs.wandb.ai/guides/tracking/costs).

 ```python